tylerball/tylerball.net/source/words/2018/07/chemtrails/index.html.markdown

 holsters—like for pistols—but they have an iPhone and a Moleskine in each.

 Later, a message in the conversation pit[^1] tells us that the alarm was triggered by an adjoining building full of art students.
-Maybe impostors of yet a different kind, but they are the only people that can disrupt the disruption.

 [^1]: rhymes with 'black'